An Introduction to Stochastic PDEs: Gaussian Measure Theory

 \begin{remark} We used here the notation $f^*\mu$ for the push-forward of a measure $\mu$ under a map $f$.
 This is defined by the relation $\bigl(f^*\mu\bigr)(A) = \mu \bigl(f^{-1}(A)\bigr)$. \end{remark}

 \begin{remark} We could also have defined Gaussian measures by imposing that $T^*\mu$ is Gaussian for every bounded linear map $T\colon \CB \to \R^n$ and every $n$.
-These two definitions are equivalent because probability measures on $\R^n$ are characterised by their Fourier transforms and these are constructed from one-dimensional marginals, see Proposition~\ref{prop:FT} below. \end{remark}
+These two definitions are equivalent because probability measures on $\R^n$ are characterised by their Fourier transforms and these are determined by one-dimensional marginals, see Proposition~\ref{prop:FT} below. \end{remark}

 \begin{exercise} Let $\{\xi_n\}$ be a sequence of i.i.d.\ $\CN(0,1)$ random variables and let $\{a_n\}$ be a sequence of real numbers.
 Show that the law of $(a_0\xi_0, a_1\xi_1,\ldots)$ determines a Gaussian measure on $\ell^2$ if and only if $\sum_{n \ge 0} a_n^2 < \infty$. \end{exercise}